 As we have no products approved for sale, we do not expect to receive any revenue related to our product candidates until we obtain regulatory approval for and commercialize such products, or until we potentially enter into agreements with third parties for the development and commercialization of our product candidates.
-If our development efforts for any of our product candidates result in regulatory approval or if we enter into agreements with third parties, including for any collaborations or outlicensing of rights for further development and potential commercialization of Zimura, we may generate revenue from product sales or from such third parties.
+If our development efforts for any of our product candidates result in regulatory approval or if we enter into collaboration agreements with third parties, we may generate revenue from product sales or from such third parties.

 Our ability to become and remain profitable depends on our ability to generate revenues in excess of our expenses.
-Our ability to generate revenues from product sales is dependent on our obtaining marketing approval for and commercializing our product candidates or any product candidates we may in-license or acquire.
+Our ability to generate revenues from product sales is dependent on our obtaining marketing approval for and commercializing our product candidates or any product candidates we may inlicense or acquire.
 We may be unsuccessful in our efforts to develop and commercialize product candidates or in our efforts to in-license or acquire additional product candidates.
 Even if we succeed in developing and commercializing one or more of our product candidates, we may never achieve sufficient sales revenue to achieve or maintain profitability.